Cxyda/TaskManagement-Demo.API/README.md

 ### TaskManagement-Demo.API

 This example project shows the implementation of a Task Management API written in C#/.Net to demonstrate my knowledge within this field.
-This project uses the following .Net 8.0 frameworks
+This project uses the following .Net 8.0 frameworks, libraries and tools
   - ASP.Net Core
   - Entity Framework Core
   - FluentValidation